Computing & Cloud

 This Section covers all commercial IaaS services available in the CREODIAS Platform.
 We discuss all services, the relevant Price List, comparison to other leading commercial IaaS platforms, most common use cases with their budgeting.
-All information presented here will be also available in the CREODIAS Web Site.
+CREODIAS operates on two independent public cloud regions, CF2 and WAW3-1 with plans to expand to two more location in the coming year.
+Each region has its own set of services and prices.

 Summary of servicesWe offer several main categories of commercial services:

-- Computing services comprise: cloud based Virtual Machines (VMs), dedicated baremetal servers, containers, operating system and software images; At the initial moment the CREODIAS Platform will provide 2 500 vCores and 12,5 TB of RAM for VMs; The size of the resources will be increased with the Users’ needs;
+- Computing services comprise: cloud based Virtual Machines (VMs), dedicated baremetal servers, containers, operating system and software images; The size of the resources will be increased with the Users’ needs;

 - Storage related service comprise: volume storage (divided into magnetic HDD storage, solid state fast SSD storage, HDD storage placed in remote locations (Warsaw, Frankfurt), backup solution (in remote locations), image service (OpenStack Glance), snapshots, object storage and free access to Earth Observation (EO) big data storage with satellite data and additional data services like data disk upload and download;